ppy/osu-wiki/wiki/Ranking_criteria/Metadata/en.md

 ## Notes

 [^title-case]: Capitalise all major words and leave conjunctions such as `and`, `to`, `or` as well as articles like `the`, `a`, `an` lowercase.
-[^character-voice-actor]: `CV (Character Voice)` is used when song is sung in character by the character's voice actor. `VO (Voice Over)` is used when a song is sung in character by someone other than the character's voice actor.
+[^character-voice-actor]: `Character Voice (CV)` is used when song is sung in character by the character's voice actor. `Voice Over (VO)` is used when a song is sung in character by someone other than the character's voice actor.
+[^audio-rc-note]: When dealing with user-made extended edits and song compilations, the [general audio ranking criteria](/wiki/Ranking_criteria#guidelines.2) applies.